zulip/zulip-desktop-legacy/README.md

-# Zulip Desktop
+# Zulip legacy desktop app

-The Zulip desktop app is a C++ application written with the Qt toolkit.
+The legacy Zulip desktop app is a C++ application written with the Qt toolkit.
 It is a lightweight wrapper around a Webkit web view: it loads the zulip webapp as a single page full-screen webpage.
 The desktop app provides some native integrations: tray icon and Dock support, notifications, and more.

+It is deprecated in favor of the [new electron implementation](https://github.com/zulip/zulip-electron).

 # Dependencies